atlassian-archive/dataschool/dataschool/_chapters/data-governance/why-build-a-data-warehouse.md

 ![](/assets/images/Transactional Schema.png)

 It was designed as a transactional schema not for analysis.
 Without a tool such as Chartio, navigating this schema for analysis would be incredibly challenging.
 However with Chartio you only need to focus on cleaning up tables to get much more value out of your data.
-Focus on making data lake tables easy to understand.
+Focus on making Data Lake tables easy to understand.

 Example Data Lake table: